irobot/ipmi-mqtt/README.md

 # What is this?

-This is a minimal wrapper around [ipmi-tool](https://github.com/ipmitool/ipmitool) that exposes fan speed sensors and control, temperature and power-on status from an IPMI-enabled server over MQTT and REST.
+A service that exposes fan speed sensors and controls, temperature readings and power-on status of an IPMI-enabled server over MQTT and REST.
+It uses the [ipmitool](https://github.com/ipmitool/ipmitool) CLI tool to communicate with a server's IPMI interface.
-If MQTT is enabled on Home Assistant, it can use auto-discovery to add the sensors and controls to Home Assistant automatically.
+If MQTT is enabled in Home Assistant, it can use auto-discovery to add the sensors and controls to Home Assistant automatically.

 # Motivation